Consultation on Draft Strategy

 How to Take Part

-- View the Draft Strategy Non Technical Summary, Strategic Environmental Assessment Non Technical Summary and many supporting documents online
+- View the Draft Strategy Non Technical Summary and Strategic Environmental Assessment Non Technical Summary, further supporting technical reports and documents are available, details below.

-- Attend one of our public exhibitions to speak directly with the project team and learn more about the proposals
+- Attend one of our public exhibitions to speak directly with the project team and learn more about the proposals, for more details about exhibition dates and online sessions please view the events poster

-- View the virtual exhibition room if you are unable attend any of the in-person events
+- View the virtual exhibition room if you are unable attend in person

 Why Your Views Matter